Capital punishment in Arizona: Lethal injection drugs

 In 2015, Arizona illegally tried to import sodium thiopental from India, but the shipment was seized by federal officials at Phoenix Sky Harbor airport.

 In October 2019, Arizona's department of corrections paid $1.5m to a confidential source for 1,000 1g vials of pentobarbital.
 In a 2024 episode of Last Week Tonight, comedian John Oliver claimed that Arizona had acquired the drugs from the Connecticut chemical company Absolute Standards.

+Proposed methods

+Representative Alexander Kolodin and co-sponsor Laurin Hendrix presented the House Concurrent Resolution 2024, which would allow the question, 'whether Arizona should replace its primary method of execution with firing squads', to be presented to voters directly.